 First a permit to catch this rare bird.
 Then a flashlight, gloves, a net, a box, six-pack (empty) or special boxes .
 They need to get air in the night during waiting for daylight.

 What happens in the morning?

-When they are out of the box, they want to go as fast as possible into the Ocean.
+When they are out of the box and banded, they want to go as fast as possible into the Ocean.
 So let them fly in the air, and the chick must do a first dive.
 Once this happened all is fine.
 The chicks instincts are working and they can protect themselves from predators.

 Never miss your chance to make a difference!
 Join our mailing list to get CPAWS news and actions delivered right to your inbox.Join mailing list